-At a March 28, 2019, hearing before the Subcommittee on Appropriations, former USDA Undersecretaries for REE and directors of ERS pointed to other issues that may bear on the decision to realign ERS under the Office of the Chief Economist at USDA.
-As one of 13 "principal statistical agencies" of the Federal Statistical System, ERS subscribes to the Statement of Commitment to Scientific Integrity of the National Research Council's (NRC) Principles and Practices for a Federal Statistical Agency.
+With respect to realigning ERS under the Office of the Chief Economist, former USDA Undersecretaries for REE and directors of ERS at a March 28 hearing before the Subcommittee on Appropriations pointed to the fact that, as one of 13 "principal statistical agencies" of the Federal Statistical System, ERS subscribes to the Statement of Commitment to Scientific Integrity of the National Research Council's (NRC) Principles and Practices for a Federal Statistical Agency.
 Four principles are noted as fundamental for a federal statistical agency: relevance to policy issues, credibility among data users, trust among data providers, and independence from political and other undue external influence.
 The federal statistical agencies may conduct analyses, but they do not advocate policies or take partisan positions.

-Concern was expressed in the hearing from witnesses that a realignment of ERS under the Office the Chief Economist and away from the Washington region could potentially raise questions about the independence and objectivity of future ERS analyses and may conflict with the NRC principles.
-The NRC discussion of agency independence notes that "independence must include separation of the statistical agency from the parts of its department that are responsible for policy-making (or law enforcement) activities."
+Concern was expressed that a realignment of ERS under the Office the Chief Economist and away from the Washington region could raise questions about the independence and objectivity of future ERS analyses and might conflict with the NRC principles.
+The decision not to move forward with the realignment of ERS should reduce some of that concern.